Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/08-advanced-communication.md

 <img src="fig/vector_linear_memory.png" alt="How a vector is laid out in memory" height=210>

 A *block* refers to a sequence of contiguous elements.
 In the diagrams above, each sequence of contiguous purple or orange elements represents a block.
 The *block length* is the number of elements within a block; in the above this is four.
-The *stride* is the distance between the start of each block, which is eight.
+The *stride* is the distance between the start of each block, which is eight in the example.
 The count is the number of blocks we want.
 When we create a vector, we're creating a new derived datatype which includes one or more blocks of contiguous elements.

-But fefore we can use the vector we create, it has to be committed using `MPI_Type_commit()`.
-This finalises the creation of a derived datatype.
-Forgetting to do this step lead to unexpected behaviour, and potentially disastrous consequences for our program!
+Before we can use the vector we create to communicate data, it has to be committed using `MPI_Type_commit()`.
+This finalises the creation of a derived type.
+Forgetting to do this step leads to unexpected behaviour, and potentially disastrous consequences!

 ```c
 int MPI_Type_commit(